Asmaa6777/ML/INEGI UN-GGIM/README.md

 ✅ BaggingClassifier

-🧪 Also tested: Logistic Regression, Decision Tree, IsolationForest
+ Also tested: Logistic Regression, Decision Tree, IsolationForest

- Final Ensemble Strategy
+ ## Final Ensemble Strategy ##
-We selected our top two performing models (LightGBM and XGBoost) and took the mean of their predictions to create the final submission:
+We selected our top two performing models (LightGBM and XGBoost) and took the mean of their predictions

-python
-Copy
-Edit
-final_preds = (xgb_preds + lgbm_preds) / 2
-This simple ensemble strategy gave us a competitive edge and resulted in our top-10 placement.

- Evaluation
+ ## Evaluation ##

 Metric: log_loss

 Validation: StratifiedKFold cross-validation